 With the possible exception of construction work, I have long suspected that American archaeology is the only field of endeavor where nearly everyone is sniffing around more or less constantly for their next archaeology job.
 It also may be the only field of endeavor where people measure themselves against other people in the discipline according to the criterion of penis size.

 Every few days, a person who has never visited the Archaeology in Tennessee blog or the ORARI website shows up for their first visit.
-(My WordPress statistical packages tell me so by where they head to first).
-The first place they head for is any clickable tab that indicates or suggests active archaeological projects.
+(My WordPress statistical packages tell me so by where certain people head to first).
+The first place they head to is any clickable tab that indicates or suggests active archaeological projects.
 Why there?
-The visitor is an archaeologist wondering if I might have a current or upcoming archaeology project that is hiring new people—and they need a job.
+Such visitors are archaeologists wondering if I might have a current or upcoming archaeology project that is hiring new people——and they need a job——often desperately.

-The next tab this same person heads for is the “My Profile” tab to see if I am anyone important in American archaeology—all the while wondering if their archaeological penis is bigger than my archaeological penis.
-After reading my short biographical sketch, they immediately bypass the links to my archaeology resume, my environmental science resume, and my Linked In page—and head straight to my publications list.
+The next tab these same people head for is the “My Profile” tab to see if I am anyone important in American archaeology——all the while wondering if their archaeological penis is bigger than my archaeological penis.
+After reading my short biographical sketch, they immediately bypass the links to my archaeology resume, my environmental science resume, and my Linked In page——and head straight to my publications list.
 You see.
 In American archaeology, the importance or unimportance of a person is judged by the size of their archaeological penis.
 The archaeological penis is a person’s publications list.
-He or she who has the largest number of archaeological publications—with the highest project complexity and the best quality reports—published in the most highfalutin places—has the biggest archaeological penis.
-Just like the pubescent kid caught masturbating by his mom, they would quickly say:
+He or she who has the largest number of archaeological publications——with the highest project complexity and the best quality reports——published in the most highfalutin places——has the biggest archaeological penis.
+Just like the pubescent kid caught masturbating by his mom, each of these archaeologists would quickly say:

 Oh…….uh…….I was just looking to see if you have published something really interesting that might be useful for my research.

 Hey!
 I might need to get to know this person a little better.
-He might be useful to me.
+He might be useful to me someday.

 Ah-h-h-h-h!!!
-Now we have come to that key word—useful.
-Unfortunately—today—many so-called archaeological friendships, if you can call them that, are based on one-way human usefulness.
+Now we have come to another repetition of that key word——useful.
+Unfortunately——today——many so-called archaeological friendships, if you can call them that, are based on one-way human usefulness.
 That highlights the other thing I know about numerous professional archaeologists.
-They tend to be takers and users who suck a person dry for information and data pertinent to their own research, while being extra careful to give little back in return if you need something from them for your research.
-Then, when the person is sucked dry like a candle fly under a spider, they will throw you away like a piece of trash.
-One would sincerely hope that human relationships (professional or otherwise) could be based on something far better than that kind of behavior.
+They tend to be takers and users who suck a person dry for information and data pertinent to their own research, while being extra careful to give little back in return if you need something from them for your own research.
+Then, when the person is sucked dry like a candle fly under a spider, they will throw him or her away like a piece of trash.
+One would sincerely hope that human relationships (professional or otherwise) could be based on something better, less shallow. and more virtuous than that kind of behavior.

 But hey, you guys know me from my past writings, and some of you know me personally.
 You also know that I have had a longstanding love—hate relationship with many things in American archaeology, so none of this should be surprising to you.
 I strongly suspect that many archaeologists have their own unique and quite personal love—hate relationships with many things in American archaeology.
-However, unlike me, you are careful to keep it clammed up inside of you for fear that even the slightest open expression of it might cost you your next archaeology job—and maybe your entire career in American archaeology.
+However, unlike me, you are careful to keep it clammed up inside of you for fear that even the slightest open expression of it might cost you your next job in American archaeology——and maybe your entire future career in American archaeology.

-Perhaps it was because I grew up as a poor kid in a rundown urban neighborhood on the other side of the tracks.
-Every fiber of my being revolts at the existence of such a Medieval social system in American archaeology in these modern times—and because of that (among other things)—I chose long ago to have zero part in it.
-My fundamental mindset is egalitarian in nature.
-I do not respect or bow down to college degrees or professional titles—nor do I expect their holders to bow down to me.
-I appreciate people for who they are (the content of their character)—not what title they are called or what they possess.
 I appreciate individual freedom and independence.
-I value the ability to speak out publicly about issues that concern me.
-I do not like being tied down by another person’s sense of their own importance or some overpowering agenda they might be pushing.
-Up until a few years ago, I spent my entire life worrying about all of the weird interpersonal and social crap that goes on in American archaeology—and sometimes hating myself for putting up with it—and I refuse to do it anymore.
+I value the ability to speak out independently and publicly about archaeological issues that concern me.
+I do not like being tied down by another person’s sense of their own importance or some overpowering personal agenda they might be pushing.
+Up until a few years ago, I spent my entire life worrying about all of the weird interpersonal and social crap that goes on in American archaeology——and sometimes hating myself for putting up with it——and I reached a point where I refused to do that anymore.
 I have decided to just relax and be comfortable being me.
-If you do not like that, as my close friend Patricia Cridlebaugh used to say, “then that’s just tough darts on you.”
+If you do not like that, as my close friend Dr. Patricia Cridlebaugh used to say, “…then that’s just tough darts on you.”

-Just to quickly help you out and reassure you, neither the Archaeology in Tennessee blog nor ORARI has any open archaeology jobs—so you may kindly move on down the road until you find one.
+Just to quickly help you out and reassure you, neither the Archaeology in Tennessee blog nor ORARI has any open archaeology jobs——so you may kindly move on down the road until you find one.
 I feel sure a good one is out there somewhere, and it was made just for you.
 I wish you the very best of luck in finding it.
 If I can be of any reasonable help to you sometime, please let me know.
-Just click on the “Contact” tab in the black strip above if you would like to get in touch.
+Just click on the “Contact” tab in the black strip above if you would like to get in touch with me.

-Finally, I can reassure you that your archaeological penis is far bigger than mine—no reason for you to even do the APCT with your publications list.
-I do not care how big or how small your archaeological penis might be.
+Finally, I can reassure you that your archaeological penis is far bigger than mine——no reason for you to even do the APCT with your publications list and mine.
+I do not care how big or how small your archaeological penis is.
 Archaeological penis size and today’s Medieval archaeological subculture of selfish taking and using are just not my thing.
 If I like you personally and you ever need a real archaeology friend based on something more genuine, loving, and profound than simply taking what you can and using people, you know where to find me.